 Lucy is a Senior Consultant at Volterra, responsible for the day to day management of many of our transport and development/planning projects.

-Lucy is experienced in quantifying the impacts of developments on the local area.
-She has worked on a number of projects in the economic modelling, policy research and development and planning areas.
-Recent relevant projects include: supporting a successful application for a luxury hotel in Westminster and assessing the socio-economic impact of Battersea Power Station and purpose-built residential development specifically designed for the over 65s.
+She is experienced in quantifying the impacts of developments on the local and wider area.
+Lucy has been responsible for the Economic Assessment of several Private Rented Sector (PRS) schemes, hotel and leisure schemes, and mixed-use developments.
+Recent projects include a successful application for a luxury hotel in Westminster, assessing the socio-economic impact of Battersea Power Station and purpose-built residential development specifically designed for the over 65s.
 As well as Economic Assessments, Lucy has authored Socio-Economic Chapters, Health Impact Assessments, Jobs and Skills Strategies and Regeneration Statements.
 Currently, Lucy is working on a project evaluating the development impact of London Paramount, a proposed major leisure resort in North Kent, and a mixed-use development in central London.

 Lucy managed a project for Crossrail investigating whether the construction of major infrastructure has greater economic benefits than investment in a series of smaller infrastructure projects.
 The report focuses on the impact of major project experience on firms’ export potential, skills and training, supply chain integration and whether major projects allow for greater regional distribution and SMEs.